Usage

 What the compiler does

-1. Walks the heading tree from the manifest.
-Each section is rendered at its level; its linked notes are inlined in source order.
+- Walks the heading tree from the manifest and inlines each section’s linked notes in source order.
+Because